ibm-cloud-docs/openshift/health-audit.md

 ## Worker node audit logs
 {: #audit-worker}

 {{site.data.keyword.openshiftlong_notm}} uses the Linux Auditing System component, `auditd`, to monitor and log activity on the worker nodes.
-Although worker node auditing is enabled by default, no auditing data is available until you set up log forwarding to a {{site.data.keyword.logs_full_notm}} instance or external server.
+Although worker node auditing is enabled by default, no auditing data is available until you set up log forwarding to an {{site.data.keyword.logs_full_notm}} instance or external server.
 {: shortdesc}

 ### Understanding the worker node audit configuration